What is RTL-SDR?

 What is RTL-SDR Blog?

 RTL-SDR.com (RTL-SDR Blog) started as a place for us to upload our RTL-SDR tutorials and to curate all other RTL-SDR related content onto a single blog.
 Since its inception we have continued to expand and have written many tutorials, written a guide book and started the signal identification wiki.

-A few years ago we decided to create our own branded dongles that had significant improvements that would benefit SDR users.
+A few years ago we decided to create our own RTL-SDR dongle hardware that has significant improvements that benefit SDR users.
 Since then we've continued to improve our RTL-SDR hardware and are now at the V3 dongle.

 Comparisons with other common Wideband Commercial Software Defined Radios